-Pretty sciencey stuff but there is an even cooler connection because the different colour wave vibrations also connect to our body’s energy chakras.
+Pretty sciencey stuff but there is an even cooler connection because the different colour wave vibrations also connect to our body’s energy centres or chakras.

 Let’s look at the rainbow and the colours associated with the chakras.
 There are seven colours in the rainbow and there are seven main chakras with corresponding colours.
 The colour order is red, orange, yellow, green, blue, indigo and violet for both.
 Chakra energy centres start in your lower body with red and coincides with our connection to the earth.
 Each chakra connects to a different aspect of human emotions and needs until we reach violet at the top which coincides with our connection to the energies of the universe.
 The energy wave lengths of the colours of light also starts at the slowest (or longest) wave length which is red and increases (or shortens) until you reach the colour violet.

 The energy of a colour also has a cultural element.
 Some cultures associate different beliefs around colours.
 Red is for celebration in China and represents good luck.
-A bride would traditionally wear red on her wedding day and not the purity of the white which is what a western society bride might wear.
-And the Chinese would use white for a funeral, not black.
+A bride would traditionally wear red on her wedding day and not the purity of the white that a bride might wear in western society.
+The Chinese instead would use white for a funeral, not black as others might choose.

 As to whether black and white each have a unique energy, I believe they do.
 If white is a blending of all the colours, would it not be the purest form of colour energy?
 And if black is the absence of light, would it not represent a void or a nothingness?